dubhue/suno-archive/README.md

 2. Enter your username
 3. Paste your Suno bearer token (see [How to Get Your Bearer Token](#how-to-get-your-bearer-token))
 4. Select audio format (MP3, WAV, or both)
+5. **(Optional)** Check "Full Sync Mode" if:
+   - This is your first run (auto-enabled)
+   - A previous run was interrupted
+   - You want to ensure your entire library is captured
-5. Click "Start Archive"
+6. Click "Start Archive"
-6. Wait for the download to complete
+7. Wait for the download to complete
-7. View your library or export as ZIP
+8. View your library or export as ZIP

 ## API Endpoints